Océane

 Gustav Mahler & Rainer Maria Rilke

 In his Notes on the Melody of Things, the poet Rainer Maria Rilke ponders what connects people and the role of art in that aspect.
-Based on this idea, Gabrielle Resche and Océane Deweirder weave a subtle music & theatre performance, in which Rilke's poetry echoes in Mahlerian beauty, exploring the fragile relationship between earthly love, divine power and artistic commitment.
+Based on this idea, Gabrielle Resche and Océane Deweirder weave a music & theatre performance, in which Rilke's poetry echoes in Mahlerian lines, exploring the fragile relationship between earthly love, divine power and artistic commitment.

 © Robin Davies